S-M-J-I/research-paper-extension/README.md

 ## Future releases
 1. Add export to sheet or doc option later
 2. Add option to download the saved groups to local/drive
+3. Add option for users to color their groups
-3. idk what else will think of stuff later...
+4. idk what else will think of stuff later...